+1.0 credit

 400 AP COMPUTER SCIENCE PRINCIPLES.
 With a unique focus on creative problem solving and real-world applications, the AP Computer Science Principles course gives students the opportunity to explore several important topics of computing including Web Development, Programming, Digital Information, The Internet and Data.
 Students will use their own ideas and creativity to create artifacts of personal value including a final collaborative project.
 This course will also develop an interest in computer science that will foster further endeavors in the field.
 This course counts for math or science credit.
 This is a weighted course.

+Prerequisite: Algebra 1

+Yearlong course for grades 10-12.

+1.0 credit

+Offered in alternate years: Offered 2024-2025

 403 COMPUTER SCIENCE PRINCIPLES.
 With a unique focus on creative problem solving and real-world applications, the Computer Science Principles course gives students the opportunity to explore Web development and Programming.
 This course will run concurrently with the AP Computer Science Principles course.
 While covering some of the same material the pace and scope will vary.
 Students will use their own ideas and creativity to create artifacts of personal value including a final collaborative project.
 This course will also develop an interest in computer science that will foster further endeavors in the field.
 This course counts for math or science credit.

+Prerequisite: Algebra 1

+Semester course for grades 10-12.